Collective Modes in Weyl Superconductors and the Axial Anomaly: Appendix C:

-Therefore, apart from the scalar phase mode and the amplitude mode in the $\Gamma_6$ channel, which are known to exist in normal superconductors~\cite{Littlewood}, and a PS NG mode in the $\Gamma_5$ channel~\cite{AFM2025}, there should exist a vector collective mode in the $\Gamma_V$ channel, an axial-vector collective mode in the $\Gamma_A$ channel, and a new amplitude mode, or Higgs mode, in the $\Gamma_5$ channel.
+Hence, besides the scalar phase mode and amplitude mode in the scalar channel (well-known in conventional superconductors~\cite{Littlewood}) and the pseudo-scalar NG mode in $\Gamma_P$, one expects a vector mode in $\Gamma_V$, an axial-vector mode in $\Gamma_A$, and a Higgs-like amplitude mode in $\Gamma_P$.